 (v) gender parity in leadership positions.

-The conference will be hosting keynotes, panels and poster sessions with representation from across the continent, with opportunities for networking and agenda-setting among participants.
-We look forward to building networks within and beyond Yale to further effect change for gender equality across the continent.
+The conference hosted keynotes, panels and poster sessions with representation from across the continent, with opportunities for networking and agenda-setting among participants.

 Through the Eyes of She: Equity in Health, Education, Business and Leadership for the African Woman in the 21st Century